DrkWithT/Express_Todo_App/README.md

 ## By: Derek Tan

 ### Summary:
 This repository contains code and other files for a to-do web application.
-I made this project to review and apply my JavaScript and SQL knowledge.
+I made this project to review and apply my JavaScript and SQL knowledge from classes, and I may work on this from time to time.

 ### Required Programs:
  - `npm`: A package manager for JS projects.